TristanRhodes/tristanrhodes.github.io/about.md

 I have lead teams composed of local and remote engineers that have handled the design, implementation and ongoing maintenance of distributed systems, key algorithms and business critical infrastructure.

-I enjoy reading about tech, writing about tech, playing with tech, building tech, and messing around with containers in the cloud.

 This is my blog.
 There are many like it.
 This one is mine.